spxp/spxp-specs/SpxpProfileSpec-V03.md

 ```json
     {"kid":"ABCD.1234","enc":"A256GCM","alg":"dir"}
 ```
-It specifies direct encryption with 256 bit AES in Galois/Counter Mode using the key “ABCD.1234”.
+It specifies direct encryption with 256 bit AES in Galois/Counter Mode using the key `ABCD.1234` (example).
 Since we do not use a separate content encryption key (`"alg":"dir"`), the second part is empty.
 The third part `SfT0skkI…` contains the Initialization Vector and the forth part `eDnedk0R…` the ciphertext.
 The last part `zYtiVMmo…` contains the tag to validate the message integrity.
 The ciphertext is then decrypted to